Running Web Player or Automation Services on Linux

 Review the notes below for additional information.

-• Available fonts may differ when running on Linux and Windows.
-Suitable fonts must be installed on the Web Player host to be able to show the same fonts in a Linux environment as those you have when creating analyses with Spotfire Analyst.
+- Available fonts can differ when running on Linux and Windows.
+Suitable fonts must be installed on the Web Player host to be able to show the same fonts in a Linux environment as those you have when creating analyses with the installed Spotfire client.
 By running the script in the steps below, you get some common fonts on both systems, but, to be able to use, for example, a specific company font, you must install that font separately on the Linux host.
 Rendering of fonts might still be different on the different systems.
 An administrator can specify preferred fonts as a preference, to help authors choose appropriate fonts.

 Note: The following capabilities are not supported on Linux.

-• Some data connectors are not supported on Linux: Vertica, SAP, Oracle Essbase & Microsoft SQL Server Analysis Services (SSAS)
+- Some data connectors are not supported on Linux: SAP BW, Oracle Essbase, and Microsoft SQL Server Analysis Services (SSAS)

-• Data functions using Spotfire® Statistics Services are not supported in Web Player or Automation Services on Linux.
+- Data functions using the discontinued TIBCO Spotfire® Statistics Services server are not supported in Web Player or Automation Services on Linux.
+To use data functions on Linux, make sure to instead use the Spotfire Statistics Services.
+See the Migration Guide for more information.